ACTION CALL #7 — Do No Harm: Fighting Trumpcare and Protecting our Health

 Support people of color lead organizations that are leading important healthcare equity work.

-(NHI) is a non-profit partnership between Tribal leadership and health professions students to create health programs in urban and rural Indigenous communities.
+Native Health Initiative (NHI) is a non-profit partnership between Tribal leadership and health professions students to create health programs in urban and rural Indigenous communities.
 NHI uniquely addresses health inequities through “Loving Service,” a return to Indigenous currency where the human-to-human element of wanting to serve others and volunteerism takes precedence over monetary value.
 NHI supports the reclamation of Indigenous cultures, languages, and lands by working to give indigenous peoples control over their own health care.
 Health projects are therefore run by Tribal leaders and communities.
-Donate to NHI and help support Indigenous health equity.
+Donate to NHI here and help support Indigenous health equity.

 --